Bellamalwa/Bellamalwa/README.md

 👷🏽‍♀️ I'm constantly seeking new challenges and opportunities to expand my knowledge and skills in various domains.

-💡 I believe that software can be a powerful tool for social change.
+💡 I believe that data science is very powerful tool for social change.

                                                    My Interests 🌟